Elveta

 Kamstrup OMNIA® e-meter

 Kamstrup OMNIA® e-meter comes with an RJ12 port.
-Used for example at Göteborg Energi in Sweden and Herrfors in Finland.
+Used, for example, by Göteborg Energi and Herrfors in Finland.

 Kamstrup Omnia e-meter